carblue/acos5/README.md

 Common usage won't exceed these limits and the driver will "just work".
 E.g. probably You won't have a file in Your file system that will be addressed by such a long 18-byte path, e.g.
 0x3F00_4100_4200_4300_4400_4500_4600_4700_4710
 An 18-byte path length won't work, as OpenSC data structures are limited to a path length of 16 bytes.
 File ids 0x5000 - 0x5FFF are reserved for the driver and PKCS#15 files 0x5031, 0x5032 and 0x5033.
-The driver will place generated RSA files into this range of file ids and will delete - if necessary - any other types of files in this range of file ids (and even RSA files that are not listed in PrKDF/PuKDF).
+The driver will place generated RSA files (in case of EVO also ECC files) into this range of file ids and will delete - if necessary - any other types of files in this range of file ids (and even RSA files that are not listed in PrKDF/PuKDF).
-And a driver rule to name explicitly: In case of manually adding records to 'PIN file', 'Symmetric Key file' or 'Security Environment file': These are record-based file types, i.e. content gets addressed by a record no. **and** store inside that record an ID (of pin, sym. key or SE condition): Record no. and ID always must be the same !
+And a driver rule to name explicitly: In case of manually adding (e.g. with tool `gscriptor`) records to 'PIN file', 'Symmetric Key file' or 'Security Environment file': These are record-based file types, i.e. content gets addressed by a record no. **and** store inside that record an ID (of pin, sym. key or SE condition): Record no. and ID always must be the same !
 This can be checked only for readable files, and 'PIN file' / 'Symmetric Key file' never are readable.
 If a manually added 'Symmetric Key' (e.g. by using `gscriptor` or `scriptor`) is not listed in SKDF, then it does not exist for OpenSC/driver and the record/key will be overwritten next time a 'key store' or 'unwrap' operation occurs !

 So this is the point: It would be graceful to react upon limits/rules violations with error returns and respective error messages in opensc-debug.log, but all too often the driver isn't yet that polite and just deliberately aborts ("panic" in Rust lingo, due to an assert violation).
 So, if anybody wants to contribute, removing these rough edges is an easy way to start.
 And if the driver is "impolite" currently, it's most likely something about card content, that is different from expected according to PKCS#15 / ISO/IEC 7816-15 / OpenSC.
 It's tough for outsiders to spot from OpenSC code: What is the exact requirement for ASN.1 content of PKCS#15 files.
-Maybe it's easier to read from [PKCS15.asn](https://github.com/carblue/acos5_gui/blob/master/source/PKCS15.asn "https://github.com/carblue/acos5_gui/blob/master/source/PKCS15.asn"), which is specifically crafted/modified from a module pkcs-15v1_1.asn found by a web search, for compatibility with OpenSC version 0.19.0 ? - 0.25.1, libtasn1 and ACOS5.
+Maybe it's easier to read from [PKCS15.asn](https://github.com/carblue/acos5_gui/blob/master/source/PKCS15.asn "https://github.com/carblue/acos5_gui/blob/master/source/PKCS15.asn"), which is specifically crafted/modified from a module pkcs-15v1_1.asn found by a web search, for compatibility with OpenSC, libtasn1 and ACOS5.
 It's also internally used by the driver in non-Windows builds.

 Akin to the www with it's broken links phenomenon, that may happen with a smart card as well: A lot in PKCS#15 and ACOS5 depends on "pointing to", and that may easily be broken by software bugs or ?.
-Thus I plan to integrate detection code for this kind of card content errors and more, for pkcs15-init --sanity-check
+Thus I plan to integrate detection code for this kind of card content errors and more, for '$ pkcs15-init --sanity-check'
 Thus a sanity-check without any errors found should prevent the driver from becoming "impolite" or reporting errors.
+[Work in progress]

 ## Steps towards driver binary builds and setup